tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Parameter description

-- context: context of current application.
+- `context`: context of current application
-- XGPushClickedResult: opened object of the notification.
+- `XGPushClickedResult`: opened object of the notification

 Methods of `XGPushClickedResult` class are as follows: